edgexfoundry/edgex-docs/docs_src/design/adr/014-Secret-Provider-For-All.md

 - Both wrap the `SecretClient` from go-mod-secrets
 - Both initialize the `SecretClient` based on the `SecretStore` configuration(s)
-- Both have factory method, but they differ greatly
+- Both have factory methods, but they differ greatly
 - Both implement the `GetDatabaseCredentials` API
 - Bootstrap's uses split interfaces definitions (`CredentialsProvider` & `CertificateProvider`) while the App SDK's use a single interface (`SecretProvider`) for the abstraction
 - Bootstrap's includes the bootstrap handler while the App SDK's has the bootstrap handler separated out